-Registration commences at 7.30am with the program officially commencing at 8.30am.
-The first day will include keynote by Liza Dale-Hallett and conclude with a networking event being held at the Surat Cobb & Co Store Museum.
-All delegates will catch a bus to Surat for the event and will be returned to Roma by 7.30pm.
+Registration commenced at 7.30am with the program officially commencing at 8.30am.
+The first day included keynote by Liza Dale-Hallett and concluded with a networking event being held at the Surat Cobb & Co Store Museum.

 Saturday 27 October

-Begin the day with Roma's Historic Walk and a tour of the windows of St Paul's Anglican Church.
-Registration commences at 8.45am with the program officially commencing at 9.10am and the conference sessions ending at 4.50pm.
-The conference dinner will be held in Roma at the Big Rig, from 6.30pm entree will be served while diners experience the Oil Patch Museum, with a sit down dinner being held on the Ring Road at the Big Rig. (*not included in registration fee).
+Delegates began the day with Roma's Historic Walk and a tour of the windows of St Paul's Anglican Church.
+Registration commenced at 8.45am with the program officially commencing at 9.10am and the conference sessions ended at 4.50pm.
+The conference dinner was held in Roma at the Big Rig.
+From 6.30pm entrees were served while diners experienced the Oil Patch Museum, with a sit down dinner held on the Ring Road at the Big Rig.

 Sunday 28 October

-Hop on the bus at 9am in Roma and enjoy the scenery as you travel west to Mitchell.
-On arrival at Mitchell you will experience the fabulous high tea at the Mitchell Spa.
-Following this, take a stoll through the Booringa Heritage Museum.
-The bus will then deliver you to the Yumba Historical Preservation, where you will enjoy lunch before returning to Roma by 2.30pm. (*not included in registration fee).
+Delegated hopped on the bus at 9am in Roma and enjoyed the scenery as they travelled west to Mitchell.
+On arrival at Mitchell they experienced the fabulous high tea at the Mitchell Spa.
+Following this, they took a stoll through the Booringa Heritage Museum.
+The bus then delivered them to the Yumba Historical Preservation, where they enjoyed lunch before returning to Roma by 2.30pm.

 The Conference was organised by the Regional Libraries, Arts & Culture Development Coordinator at Maranoa Regional Council.